-We know advisors are helping drive business growth for their clients using Fathom’s reporting, analytics and forecasting tools, but how is it a game-changer for a client?
+We know advisors are helping to drive business growth using Fathom’s reporting, analytics, and forecasting tools — but how is it a game-changer for their clients?
 What happens when actionable insights drive operations in a volatile environment for commercial creative industries?

 Since launching Forecasting, we are seeing advisors help their clients in all sorts of exciting ways.
 Jim and his advisory team have built one of the most detailed and powerful forecasts we’ve seen.
 The insights available through Fathom’s forecasting tool mean Grand Rapids Ballet’s CEO, Glenn, can put on the best ballet productions possible, as well as flex and adapt operations according to seasonal cash flow.
 Here’s how they did it.

 The seasonality of our business makes cash flow critical.
 Tools like Fathom are critical now.
 We have to be smarter as we move through this new world.

 Why did you decide to outsource your accounting?

 Glenn: We took our in-house accounting function and outsourced it six or seven years ago.
 There were two reasons behind this decision: one, it gives an organisation like us better control when a third-party has oversight of the books, and this does a lot for the trust that the board has in us.
 And, secondly, when you work with a company like Fusion, you're also getting their perspective.
 We would never have found Fathom.
 We would never have the insights that we now get.
 What Jim can bring to me and the board is, "Here’s what’s going on out in the world, and here is how you can benefit by implementing it".

 Your forecast is incredible.
 How were you doing that before Fathom?